proveskit/Documentation/docs/assembly_guide/ch_3_solar.md

    a.
 If the solar board has already been removed from the oven, the resistor can be removed by a fine tip soldering iron heating each pad simultaneously.
 If the board is still hot from the oven, tweezers can be used very swiftly to remove the resistor.
    <p align="center">Figure 3.3: Motor Driver Resistor Removal</p>

+!!! note
-   > **NOTE:** This step is completely optional as the magnetorquers can be deactivated in software.
+      This step is completely optional as the magnetorquers can be deactivated in software.
 Only one X Magnetorquer and one perpendicular Y Magnetorquer need to remain active in order to detumble the satellite effectively.
 The Z- Solar board should let the magnetorquer coil remain active as this is the only coil on the Z faces.

 ## Z- Face
 4. **Z- Face Solar Boards**